 - salt and pepper to taste

-- optional toppings: crema or sour cream, cheese (Mexican, Jack or Colby), cilantro, salsa, lime, etc.
+- optional toppings: cilantro, crema or sour cream, cheese (Mexican, Jack or Colby), cilantro, salsa, lime, etc.

 Preheat the broiler.
-Place the peppers on a baking sheet covered with foil and broil until the skin is blistered and just charred, turning to cook on all sides, 1 to 2 minutes per side.
-Place the charred peppers in a bowl and cover with plastic wrap to cool for 10 minutes.
-Remove the skin.
+Place the peppers on a baking sheet covered with foil and broil until the skin is blistered and just charred, turning to cook on all sides as needed and removing them as they are finished.
+Place the charred peppers in a bowl and cover to steam for 10 minutes.

-Open peppers, remove seeds, stem and ribs and discard.
+Open peppers, removing stems, seeds, and ribs.
 Turn the peppers over and flatten them out, peel the blistered skin off the peppers.
-Slice into 1/4 inch slices.
+Slice into 1/4 inch strips, lengthwise.

-Peel sweet potatoes, cut into 3/4 inch dice, place in a microwave safe bowl.
-Add about 1/4 cup water, cover with plastic wrap and cook for about 5 minutes until potatoes are soft but still slightly firm.
+In the meantime, place the sweet potatoes in a microwave-safe bowl.
+Add about 1/4 cup water, cover with plastic wrap, and cook for about 5 minutes on high until potatoes are soft but still slightly firm.

-Heat oil in a large skillet, add onion and saute until softened.
+Heat oil in a large skillet, add onion and saute until over medium-high heat until softened.
 Add potatoes and continue to cook until the onions are slightly browned and the potatoes pick up a bit of color.
-Add peppers, oregano and cream and cook for a moment or two longer until the cream has thickened and coats the rest of ingredients.
+Optional, but add a little smoked paprika or chipotle powder to the potatoes if you wish.
+Add peppers, oregano, and cream and cook for a moment or two longer until the cream has thickened and coats the rest of the ingredients.
 Salt and pepper to taste.

 Garnish as desired.
 A little cilantro, some sour cream or crema, and lime are fabulous.